cloudogu/k8s-ecosystem/docs/operations/cloud-provicer_installation_plusserver_en.md

 ### Longhorn

 - Note that only one storage class is default.
-- 2 CPU could be too little for Longhorn, if for example the Google Metrics server is running on one node.
+- 2 CPU could be too little for Longhorn.

 ## Load balancer